omartrj/graph-drawing-app/README.md

    - Dark Mode: Dark-themed visualization for easier viewing in low-light environments.
    - Small Nodes Mode: A mode that displays nodes in a smaller size for a compact view.

+5. **Explore Graphs**:
+   - Explore graphs by zooming in/out and panning across the graph.

 ## Usage

 1. **Graph Generation**: